Gaze-guided Hand-Object Interaction Synthesis: Dataset and Method

 \subsubsection{Object 6D Pose}

-We focus on rigid objects, enabling us to determine the 6D poses by tracking reflective markers attached to the surfaces via Optitrack.
-We strategically placed at least eight 3mm markers on each object to minimize interference with natural interactions and prevent occlusions that could affect marker recognition.
-Before data collection, we employ a 3D scanner to capture the precise geometry of the object surfaces.
-The Iterative Closest Point algorithm is used to convert the reflection points detected by OptiTrack into the 6D pose of the object.
-Figure \ref{fig:dataset}(d) shows our object repository acquired by scanner and tracking process.
+We focus on rigid objects, determining 6D poses by tracking at least eight 3mm reflective markers per object via Optitrack.
+Markers are strategically placed to minimize interaction interference and occlusion.
+After capturing precise geometries via a 3D scanner, we employ the Iterative Closest Point (ICP) algorithm to convert Optitrack reflection points into 6D poses (Fig. \ref{fig:dataset}d).